matthewjosef/self-sovereign-identity/Schutte-on-SSI.md

 Schutte’s Take:

 I agree!
 Though I would argue that decentralized is actually the wrong language, and that what we actually want is distributed systems — that can mutate (thus enabling adaptation even at that layer) while still maintaining the possibility of interoperability.

+##Conclusion
+If we anchor our systems of governance (and identity infrastructures certainly aim to become just that) in tempting, but false, heuristics that reify the edges of objects (rather than exposing them for the gradients they are) and hard-code in boundaries of self, then we risk simply re-creating the existing patterns of regulation that we were hoping to improve upon.

+To call out the shift more clearly -- if we ground ourselves in myths of universalism, hierarchy is the eventual result -- whether the processes are achieved through analog or digital means.
+If we shift to a relative frame and build systems on that basis, we begin to open up more generative possibilities.